-Furthermore, SYNFI and related frameworks [BGE+17, AWMN20, BDN08] model a fault at the logical and not at the electrical level.
+Fault Effects & Layout.
+SYNFI and related frameworks [BGE+17, AWMN20, BDN08] model a fault at the logical and not at the electrical level.
 Consequently, these frameworks cannot analyze transient faults occurring within a clock cycle and they also cannot consider the propagation delay between gates.
-Additionally, as these tools operate on the gate-level netlist after the synthesis step, the location of the gates on the die is unknown.
-This area information, which is available after the place and route design phase, could be used by a tool to model the behavior of a laser fault injection affecting multiple nearby gates.
+Additionally, these tools, including SYNFI, operate on the gate-level netlist after the synthesis step and not on the layout after place and route.
+As some backend tools provide the possibility to simplify and optimize the netlist before the actual place and route step, SYNFI needs to be reapplied to this netlist to confirm the evaluation results.
+A future work could extend SYNFI to operate on the layout to also take the position of the gates into account for the analysis.